vladoltean/usefull-things/README.md

 * `-X` for extra information (_execution debug output_)

 * `--color` - to enable colored output of the searched term
-* `-C` numbers of line to show before and after the found term
+* `-C` number of lines to be displayed before and after the found term